 Coenzymes

 Coenzyme Q10 is an incredible antioxidant supporting the immune system.
-It is certainly worth introducing to your dog’s diet because it protects healthy cells (especially for pets on chemotherapy) while naturally fighting cancer.
+It is a necessary part of natural therapy for pets with cancer because it protects healthy cells, especially for pets on chemotherapy.

 Vitamin Supplement